 Lifesharing is an adult residential option offered as an alternative to community, independent, or supported living.
-Since 1985, KenCrest’s Lifesharing program has successfully brought more than 140 individuals and Lifesharing families together, some of which have been together for over 30 years.
-We currently serve more than 50 individuals with developmental disabilities and 50 Lifesharing families in six Pennsylvania counties: Berks, Bucks, Chester, Lancaster, Montgomery, and Philadelphia.
+Since 1985, KenCrest’s Lifesharing program has successfully brought more than 140 people with disabilities and Lifesharing families together in PA.
+Some of which have been together for over 30 years.
+We currently serve more than 50 people with developmental disabilities and 50 Lifesharing families in seven Pennsylvania counties: Berks, Bucks, Chester, Delaware, Lancaster, Montgomery, and Philadelphia.

 Lifesharing creates new and enduring relationships that provide an ideal foundation for learning, encouraging self-esteem, and fostering interdependence.

-Our program focuses on the growth and development of each Lifesharing individual.
-The Lifesharing family supports the individual to achieve their fullest potential, according to their individual needs, while providing the community access and involvement required for success.
+Our program focuses on the growth and development of each person in Lifesharing.
+The Lifesharing family supports the person to achieve their fullest potential, according to their individual needs, while providing the community access and involvement required for success.

 Information for Provider Families

-Being a Lifesharing family with an individual, who may or may not be biologically related, means opening one’s home and heart to someone who desires to live in a shared, supportive family environment.
+Being a Lifesharing family with a person with disabilities, who may or may not be biologically related, means opening one’s home and heart to someone who desires to live in a shared, supportive family environment.

-Lifesharing families meet the physical, medical, emotional, and social needs of the individuals being served.
+Lifesharing families meet the physical, medical, emotional, and social needs of the people being served.
 They provide an environment that supports full access to and integration into the community, including activities, events, employment, volunteering, and more.
-Lifesharing families encourage individuals to have goals, dream dreams, make plans, and live an Everyday Life.
+Lifesharing families encourage the person to have goals, dream dreams, make plans, and live an Everyday Life.

 KenCrest provides full support to all Lifesharing families, which continues for the duration of the Lifesharing program participation.
 Beginning the first day of participation, the family has access to as little or as much support as they want.
 Supports available to Lifesharing families include, but are not limited to: